-This post will answer all your questions about carbs!
-You’ll learn what they are, the importance of carbs, and how to incorporate them into a healthy diet.
+Are carbs good for you?
+What are carbs anyway?
+This post will answer your questions and share how to incorporate them into a healthy diet.
 In partnership with Success Rice!

-We all know the rumors about carbs – but what is actually true?
+We’ve all asked ourselves questions like these before, and there’s a lot of misinformation out there to make things even more confusing.
 Maybe you’ve been on a low-carb diet before (been there).
 Maybe you’ve heard someone touting the benefits of one of the many low-carb diets (been there, too).
 Let’s cut through that noise and get to the real science, shall we?

-Today I am really excited to be talking all about CARBS – what they are, types of carbs, and the importance of carbs in a healthy diet.
+Today I am really excited to be talking all about CARBS! – what they are, types of carbs, and the importance of carbs in a healthy diet.
 This post is in partnership with Success Rice, makers of carbohydrate-rich Boil-in-Bag rice and quinoa!
 My pantry is not complete without a few boxes of Success Rice because they really come in handy for quick and healthy meals.
+Carbs are our friends people!

 Okay, onto our lesson about the importance of carbs!